Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | La Parguera Lajas | 👉 Browse Nearby Hotels on Booking or Browse Tours to La Parguera

-Out of the three Puerto Rico’s bio bays, the Lajas bioluminescent bay is the only bio bay you can swim in.
-Visitors can also appreciate the Puerto Rico glowing water via boat tours, which is more simple for visiting with kids.
+You can also appreciate the glowing water via boat tours, which is more simple for visiting with kids.
 Depending on the boat tour, you can either watch from the boat or jump in the water.
+My Travel Lemming colleague Taylor and I went on a boat tour to this bio bay when she was in the area, and it was so much fun swimming around in the bioluminescence.

-This bay is more like a blue green glow than bright blue, and the best time to visit is on a new moon night.
+This bay has more of a whitish sparkle that resembles stars instead of a bright blue typical to bioluminescence, and the best time to visit is on a new moon night.

 How to Get There